yogurt-foundation/yogurt-css-documentation/src/pointer-events.md

 ---
 id: pointer-events
 title: Pointer Events
-description: Utility for specifies whether an element is the target of mouse events.
+description: Utilities for specifies whether an element is the target of mouse events.
 layout: default
 ---